kmsmith137/simpulse_docs/docs/_sources/example_pulsar.rst.txt

 Example 2: simulating a pulsar
 ==============================

+*Note that the documentation is for the cmake_pybind11 branch of simpulse, not the master branch!*
+The cmake_pybind11 simpulse branch will be merged to master soon.

+Note: before running the example scripts, you will need to do ``make install`` in the build directory (``make`` is not enough).

 The solid blue curve below shows the "phase model" of a pulsar.
 By definition, this is a function Phi(t) which takes integer values when the observed pulse flux is maximized.
 Therefore, pulses occur when the red dotted lines (which correspond to integer y-values) intersect the blue curve.